dlynes12/Fishtank/Assignment1/codesmells.md

 * Fish and Hungry Fish Most of the entirety of both classes are extremely similar.

 ### Description:

-[In your own words, explain how the description of the code smell applies to this particular code.]

-### Solution: They can be combined to reduce the amount of code for both of these classes and
-get rid of unneeded code.

-[In your own words, explain how you might solve this code smell: how would you refactor the code?]

-### I  would create a superclass for these to classes so the duplicate code can get deleted
+The Fish and HungryFish class are almost exactly the same class except for a few small differences, resulting in a lot of duplicate code and variables.
+This makes the code disorganized and harder to make changes to.

+### Solution:
-I would do this by having Fish be the parent of HungryFish and having some of the methods in HungryFish overide the parent class if needed.
+They can be combined to reduce the amount of code for both of these classes and get rid of unneeded code.
+I would do this by having Fish be the parent of HungryFish and having some of the methods in HungryFish override the parent class if needed.

-[How does your solution get rid of the code smell?
-Write your explanation here.]
+###Explanation
-This would get rid of the duplicate code and make it much easier to read and it would shorten it so it would be simplify the structure of it.
+This would get rid of the duplicate code and make it much easier to read, update, and it would shorten it so it would be simplify the structure of the code.

 ============================================================